klees/ilias-tool-ilse/README.md

 or a similar tool works reliably.
 This project could also pen a huge space for testing, manual as well as automatic.

-We hope that this or a similar tool will be the or at least one official way to install ILIAS in the future and will be happy to contribute our code and knowledge to the community.
+We hope that in the future this or a similar tool will be the only, or at least one, official way to install ILIAS.
+For this, we will be happy to contribute our code and knowledge to the community.

 ## Contributions
 We are not ready to take contributions to **ilse** in an organized way at the moment.
-Please contact us per e-mail if want to contribute code to the project, preferably before you start your work.
+Please contact us via e-mail if you want to contribute code to the project, preferably before you start your work.

-We started cleanup and also perform major internal changes to the code base at the moment.
-Once they are completed we reconsider opening this project to outside contributions in a more structured way.
+We started cleanup and are also performing major internal changes to the code base at the moment.
+Once this is complete, we consider opening this project to outside contributions in a more structured way.